rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/assets/prices/current

-   Querying this endpoint with a list of assets and a target asset will return a dictionary with the the price of the assets in the target asset currency.
+   Querying this endpoint with a list of assets and a target asset will return an object with the the price of the assets in the target asset currency.
 Providing an empty list or no target asset is an error.

    .. note::
       This endpoint can also be queried asynchronously by using ``"async_query": true``.